Nigel Xavier

 Nigel Xavier (born November 29, 1994) is an Atlanta-based fashion designer who grew up in Boardman, Ohio known for his patchwork and textile manipulation.
-In 2023, he was named the Next in Fashion Season 2 winner and is called the "wizard of denim."
+In 2023, he was named the Next in Fashion Season 2 winner.

 Early life and education

 Xavier was born in California on November 29, 1994, to Marshall and Stella Xavier.
 In 2010, he moved to Atlanta, Georgia, and spent a lot of time in Summerhill.
 Xavier was a former high school football player but chose to go down the fashion route.
 He graduated B.F.A.
 Fashion from SCAD Atlanta (Savannah College of Art and Design) in 2016.

 Career

 Xavier works as a fashion designer in Georgia.
 He specializes in denim clothing, drawing heavily from the 90s and early 2000s fashion.

 Before joining Next in Fashion Season 2, Xavier had already created designs for celebrities, including Tyga and Summer Walker, among several others.
 He also had the opportunity to style the rapper 2 Chainz.